KodeNet/Kode-Docs/pages/01.docs/02.mobile/chapter.md

 # Mobile

-The information covered in this section will describe how to connect a **KodeNet** XMPP/Jabber account to a list of **recommended** Mobile chat clients.
+The information covered in this section will describe how to connect a **KodeNet** XMPP/Jabber account to a list of Mobile chat clients.